jeffcagle/jeffcagle.dev/data/services/design/index.md

 ## All great applications begin with great designs.

+Design is about much more than just making something pretty.
+A polished design should be fast, uncluttered, with high-quality graphics and media.

+Potential code challenges should be considered, encouraging modularity and scalability for rapid development.
+In essence, designs should be thoughtful, reactive and engaging, and promote a positive user experience.

+This, of course, is the objective.

-I have dedicated over 15 years to mastering industry design tools such as [Photoshop](https://www.adobe.com/products/photoshop.html 'Adobe Photoshop'), [Adobe XD](https://www.adobe.com/products/xd.html 'Adobe XD'), and now [Figma](https://www.figma.com/ 'Figma').
+For the past 15 years, I have focused my efforts on mastering industry design tools such as [Photoshop](https://www.adobe.com/products/photoshop.html 'Adobe Photoshop'), [Adobe XD](https://www.adobe.com/products/xd.html 'Adobe XD'), and now [Figma](https://www.figma.com/ 'Figma').
+My proficiency allows me to focus on design requirements without being destracted by software complexities or limitations.

-Step one to creating beautiful interfaces is designing mockups and/or interactive prototypes using design software.
-From these designs, ideas and solutions are developed to promote the best user experience.

 ![Color Harmonies](./color-harmony.png 'Color Harmonies')

-In addition to user interface design, my skills expanded into high-end retouching, photo manipulation, color correction, and color grading.
+**_Colors matter._**

+Each one can invoke a different reaction.
+How colors relate to each other can also conjure up a sub-concious response.

+Fortunately, I have a background in photography and photo manipulation, where I've been able to cultivate a strong grasp of color theory.
+This insight is invaluable for producing pleasing color harmonies, develop branding, or creating new graphics.

-I've developed a professional eye for image processing and color using tools such as [Capture One](https://www.captureone.com/en 'Capture One') and [Lightroom](https://www.adobe.com/products/photoshop-lightroom.html 'Adobe Lightroom').
-This has become invaluable for developing brand color harmonies, theming, and color matching for digital media.
+Through my image processing experience, I have developed a professional eye using tools such as [Capture One](https://www.captureone.com/en 'Capture One') and [Lightroom](https://www.adobe.com/products/photoshop-lightroom.html 'Adobe Lightroom').